 Cancer is the second-leading cause of death among Americans.
-One of every four deaths in the United States is due to cancer.
-The 2018 release of United States Cancer Statistics data indicates in 2015 (the most recent year of incidence data available), 1,633,390 Americans received a new diagnosis of invasive cancer† and 595,919 Americans died from this disease.
-These counts do not include in situ cancers or the more than 1 million cases of basal and squamous cell skin cancers.
-The National Cancer Institute estimated that on January 1, 2015, 15.1 million Americans were alive with a history of invasive cancer.
+About one of every four deaths in the United States is due to cancer.
+The 2020 release of United States Cancer Statistics data indicates that, in 2017 (the most recent year of incidence data available), 1,701,315 Americans received a new diagnosis of invasive cancer† and 599,099 Americans died from this disease.
+These counts do not include in situ cancers, benign and borderline brain and central nervous system tumors, and basal and squamous cell skin cancers.
+As of January 1, 2017, an estimated 11.6 million Americans were alive with a history of invasive cancer diagnosed in the past 16 years.

-The Agency for Healthcare Research and Quality (AHRQ) estimated that for 2014, the direct medical costs‡ for cancer, including all health care expenditures, were \$87.3 billion, of which 58.1% was spent on hospital outpatient or office-based provider visits, 27.0% on inpatient hospital stays, and 12.4% on prescription medications.5
+The Agency for Healthcare Research and Quality's (AHRQ)) Medical Expenditure Panel Survey estimates that for 2017, the direct medical costs‡ for cancer, including all health care expenditures, were \$105.5 billion, of which 52.0% was spent on hospital outpatient or office-based provider visits, 23.2% on inpatient hospital stays, and 19.6% on prescription medications.4

-2015 is the most recent year for which incidence data are available.
-These data include cancer deaths during 1999 through 2015.
-Cancer mortality data for 2017 are available and can be accessed at CDC's National Center for Health Statistics (NCHS) National Vital Statistics System (NVSS).
+2017 is the most recent year for which incidence data are available.
+These data include cancer deaths during 1999 through 2017.
+Cancer mortality data for 2018 are available and can be accessed at CDC's National Center for Health Statistics (NCHS) National Vital Statistics System (NVSS).

-[†]Data are from selected central cancer registries, covering 100% of the U.S. population, that meet the data quality criteria for all invasive cancer sites combined.
+[†]Data are from central cancer registries, covering 100% of the U.S. population, that meet the data quality criteria for all invasive cancer sites combined.
 See registry-specific data quality information.